Here are how to use fjoin() functions.

 =A1.fjoin(if(GENDER=="F","female","male"):GENDER,GENDER) |

-Parameter w is the value assignment format; return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the cursor, the function won’t generate a new field but assigns new values to cursor A1’s GENDER field. below is data of the returned cursor: |
+Attach a computation to cursor A1, where parameter w is the value assignment format; return female when GENDER value is F, otherwise return male; since w’s alias GENDER already exists in the cursor, the function won’t generate a new field but assigns new values to cursor A1’s GENDER field and return the original cursor; below is data in cursor A1 after the attached computation is executed:

 |